nmayorov/nmayorov.github.io/content/posts/robust_ekf_vs_thresholds/index.md

 This "balancing" nonlinear equation can be solved to find $x^+$.
 We know that the standard model has $\rho^\prime = 1$ and a robust model has $\rho^\prime < 1$ and thus the correction $x^+ - x^-$ is expected to be smaller for a robust model compared to the standard model.

-To get further insides consider a scalar case (robust_ekf_analysis
+To get further insides consider a scalar case:
 $$
 \rho(u) = \begin{cases}
 u & u < 1 \\\\